EESSI/filesystem-layer/README.md

 cvmfs_geo_license_key=XXXXX
 ```

 Furthermore, the Stratum 1 runs a Squid server.
-The template configuration file is part of the Galaxy Ansible role
+The template configuration file can be found at
-and can be found at `roles/cvmfs/templates/stratum1_squid.conf.j2`.
+`templates/eessi_stratum1_squid.conf.j2`.
 If you want to customize it, for instance for limiting the access to the Stratum 1,
-you can make your own version of this template file and point to it by adding the following
+you can make your own version of this template file and point to it by editing the playbook or
-to `group_vars/all.yml` or the section in your `hosts` file:
+adding the following to `group_vars/all.yml` or the section in your `hosts` file:
 ```yaml
 cvmfs_squid_conf_src=/path/to/your_stratum1_squid.conf.j2
 ```